 The first step to take if you want to learn Chinese in China is to decide which language school would do best for you.
 You might feel it’s better to apply to a language program inside a university, and I agree with you.
 I’ve been there.
 I studied the intensive language program at a Chinese university, 4 hours per day, 5 days a week.
 The results were huge.
 I improved my Chinese more during 5 months in China than in years of language study in my home country.
-I’ve shared tips to speed up your learning process while you’re in China in this post.
 Choosing a language program at a Chinese university in China might confuse you.
 Which one would be best?
 I’ll help with that.

 If you think in terms of the quality of the teaching and of the reputation of the school or university, you might be sidetracked.
 To learn how to communicate in Chinese in the shortest time possible, all you need is an intensive language program and to be in China.
 This also means you should avoid to use your your native language in China.
 Speaking in general, the capital and the main coastal cities are home to thousands of foreign citizens who push you to communicate in English rather than Chinese.
 This is something to consider.
 The best advice I can give is to learn Chinese in a city in China that is a bit more off-the-beaten-path than others.
 I’ll share a list with the schools where you can learn Chinese in China.
 Here are the links to the univerity departments and an introduction to the cities.
 Fees can differ a lot from place to place!

 LEARN CHINESE IN CHINA : LANGUAGE PROGRAMS IN THE COASTAL CITIES